BocaDoru/Hospital-Chain-Management-System/README.md

 ### 6. Human Resources Inspector

-* The *Human Resources Inspector* can view and modify the work schedule for an user.
+* The *Human Resources Inspector* can view and modify the work schedule for a user.
-* **Before any operation can be carried the *Human Resources Inspector* need to select an user by filling the First Name, Last Name and Role fields**
+* **Before any operation can be carried the *Human Resources Inspector* need to select a user by filling the First Name, Last Name and Role fields**
 * If a user was found a new window will open, this window contains:
 1. **Holidays Table:** here are all the holidays for the selected user.
 2. **generic Schedule:** here are the week days that the user works.